August 14-20, 2023 // Cascade, MD

 Take your playing to the next level!

 English country dance music is some of the best music around.
 Playing ECD music for dancers in an ensemble is even better.
-Join us at English Week for a special course devoted to ensemble playing for English dance musicians led by Karen Axelrod.
+Join us at Cascade of Music & Dance for a special course devoted to ensemble playing for English dance musicians led by Dave Wiesler.

 Course Details and Participation Requirements

-To get the most out of this course, you must be
+To benefit the most from this course, you should be

-- Open to challenging yourself and taking risks in a supportive environment.
+- Willing to challenge yourself in a supportive camp environment

 Registration and Fees